redis/redis-doc/commands/lrem.md

 @complexity

-O(N) (with N being the length of the list)
+O(N) where N is the length of the list.

-Remove the first _count_ occurrences of the _value_ element from the list.
+Removes the first `count` occurrences of elements equal to `value` from the list stored at `key`.
+The `count` argument influences the operation in the following ways:

-If _count_ is zero all the elements are removed.
-If _count_ is negative elements are removed from tail to head, instead to go from head to tail that is the normal behaviour.
-So for example `LREM` with count -2 and _hello_ as value to remove against the list (a,b,c,hello,x,hello,hello) will lave the list (a,b,c,hello,x).
-The number of removed elements is returned as an integer, see below for more information about the returned value.
+* `count > 0`: Remove elements equal to `value` moving from head to tail.
+* `count < 0`: Remove elements equal to `value` moving from tail to head.
+* `count = 0`: Remove all elements equal to `value`.

+For example, `LREM list -2 "hello"` will remove the last two occurances of `"hello"` in the list stored at `list`.

-Note that non existing keys are considered like empty lists by `LREM`, so `LREM` against non existing keys will always return 0.
+Note that non-existing keys are treated like empty lists, so when `key` does not exist, the command will always return `0`.

 @return

-@integer-reply, specifically:

-`The number of removed elements if the operation succeeded`
+@integer-reply: the number of removed elements.